Joe Wicks (coach): Charity

 In November 2020, Wicks completed a 24-hour workout challenge which raised over £2 million for Children in Need.
 Blue Peter awarded him a Gold Blue Peter Badge as a thank you on behalf of Children in Need.
 In June 2021, Wicks became Patron of The Amber Foundation, a youth homeless charity.
 Surrey-born Wicks first became aware of The Amber Foundation after his mother, a social worker, started to work with some of the residents at their site near Dorking in Surrey.
 Since then, Wicks has visited the centre on a number of occasions, donating fitness equipment and giving advice on physical activity and nutrition.

+Television

+In January 2025, Wicks appeared as an investor on British product-pitching reality show Dragons' Den.